 ARPANET first message 1969 First packet-switched network; predecessor to internet

-TCP/IP protocol 1974/1983 Standard language enabling networks to interconnect
+TCP/IP protocol described 1974 Standard language enabling networks to interconnect

 DNS (domain names) 1984 Human-readable addresses replace numeric IPs

-World Wide Web 1991 Hypertext links; browsers; accessible to public
+World Wide Web goes public 1991 First website; hypertext links; accessible to anyone

 First browser (Mosaic) 1993 Graphical interface; web goes mainstream